 - 5 sprigs of thyme tied with kitchen string

 - salt and pepper

-Once the last ladle of stock has been absorbed, take out the time, and add the rest of the red wine, the juice from the lime, a good pinch of pepper and the steak strips.
+- Once the last ladle of stock has been absorbed, take out the thyme, and add the rest of the red wine, the juice from the lime, the creme fraiche, a good pinch of pepper and the steak strips.
 Stir, stir, stir until the red wine has been absorbed.
 Take off of the heat and let it sit for 5 minutes.

 - Serve in bowls, sprinkle with parmesan and grate over a little lime zest.